codeconscious/game-of-life-cli/README.md

 This console project targets the latest .NET 6 preview version and uses some still-unreleased features in C# 10 that I simply wanted to use.

 TODO:
+- Combine grid statuses into an enum?
+(Alive, Loop/Stabilized, and Stale?)
 - Allow submitting seeds manually
 - Allow passing the iteration delay as an argument
 - Add application settings